Key highlights

 With Facebook, you can create a Facebook shop and upload your product catalog.
 In addition, you can speak directly to online shoppers using Facebook Messenger.

 In TikTok, shoppers can buy products from your live or in-feed videos.
-You also can add your product catalog to the app.
+You can also add your product catalog to the app.

 4. Deploy augmented reality (AR)

-If you’re a fan of video games like Pokemon Go, you might be familiar with AR.
+If you’re a fan of video games like Pokémon Go, you might be familiar with AR.

 With AR, a user can view digital images in real life via their device’s camera or smartphone.
 It allows consumers to view products in their own environment and in real time.
 Unlike VR, AR doesn’t isolate users from their environment, keeping them fully aware as they shop.

-For example, if you sell clothing, customers can virtually try them on before they make a purchase.
+For example, if you sell clothing, customers can virtually try it on before they make a purchase.
 As a result, they may be less likely to return items, which could lead to repeat purchases.
 Not to mention glowing reviews from satisfied buyers.

 AR can also pair well with social media.
 For example, in 2020, Gucci partnered with Snapchat to sell sneakers.
 Using AR try-on lenses, Snapchat users could see how Gucci sneakers looked on their feet.

-Since there are different types of AR (e.g., marker- and projection-based), do your due diligence before using it in your store.
+Since there are different types of AR (example: marker- and projection-based), do your due diligence before using it in your store.
 Users trying on clothes virtually before they buy is an example of marker-based AR.

 Projection-based AR allows shoppers to visualize how products will look in their homes before buying.
 It enables 3D product projections directly into the user’s physical space.